 I just love this place!
-Trelkovsky Cafe may not be a very famous spot on Krakow’s map, but its location and climate always make me come back.
+Trelkovsky Cafe may not be a very famous spot on Krakow’s map, but its location and atmosphere always make me come back.

-Since I attend a language course nearby, I pass Trelkovsky cafe by at least twice a week and I really enjoy its old fashioned climate with smooth jazz in the background.
+Since I attended a language course nearby, I used to pass Trelkovsky cafe by at least twice a week and I really enjoy its old fashioned climate with smooth jazz in the background.
 Music played inside reflects the climate and style in which the cafe is decorated – old carpets and antiques present all around make its atmosphere unique.

-During warmer summer days, there is a possibility to sit at one of the tables in their little summer garden.
-It’s now closed for the winter season, but no worries – there should be enough space inside, although it sometimes may get crowded in the evenings.
+During warmer days, there is the possibility to sit at one of the tables in their little summer garden.
+It was opened recently for the summer season, but don’t worry – in case the day is colder, there should be enough space inside, although the spot may sometimes get crowded in the evenings.